Recommended books on white papers (and everything else)

 My copy has post-its, dog ears, and highlights throughout… the sure sign of a useful read.

-Now in its third edition, it just keeps getting better.
+Now in its third edition, this book just keeps on getting better.
+I contributed a short section on white papers.

-That would certainly have saved me years of wasted time and effort and helped me earn more, faster.
+I wish I’d had this book 40 years ago when I first started freelancing.
+It would have saved me years of wasted time and effort and helped me earn more, faster.

 And my own book, White Papers For Dummies